-Use the Progress Report Form on the DOR Internal Awards webpage.
-Progress reports are due on the established dates regardless of progress through the congruency review.
+Use the Progress Report Form on the DOR Internal Awards webpage to submit progress reports that are due on the established dates regardless of progress through the congruency review.
 Interim reports are required at 6-month intervals.
 These reports should be narrative summaries of progress not to exceed one page.
 The final report should identify the final product and provide documentation of its completion.
 The final product should be submitted with a 3-page narrative.